-Getting here // Playhouse theatre
+Getting to the Playhouse theatre

 Found beneath the Radio City tower in Williamson Square, the Playhouse has been designated by English Heritage as a Grade II* listed building for both its old 19th century auditorium and 20th century front of house extension.
 Seating 677 across three levels in a traditional proscenium arch setting, it is a surprisingly intimate theatre.
 As well as the main stage, the upstairs Studio serves as a performance space and rehearsal room.
 The Playhouse is easily accessible by bus, train, car and citybike.
 Since we’re striving to be a greener business, we hope you’ll consider the impact of your travel when you visit.